mmeendez8/mmeendez8.github.io/_projects/2019_vae_tensorflow.md

 ---
 layout: project
 title:  "VAEs!
 Generating images with Tensorflow"
-subtitle: Learn how to code a Variational Autoencoder
+subtitle: Learn to code a Variational Autoencoder
 ---

 In my previous post I covered the theory behind Variational Autoencoders.
 It’s time now to get our hands dirty and develop some code that can lead us to a better comprehension of this technique.
 I decided to use Tensorflow since I want to improve my skills with it and adapt to the last changes that are being pushed towards the 2.0 version.
 Let’s code!